 Open house: Taking the pulse of the UMBC community

-Stop by Lower Flat Tuesdays to record or write a brief message about your thoughts on the relationship between science and faith.
-Staff from UMBC’s Mosaic Center will be available to help facilitate conversation.
+Stop by Main Street in The Commons to share a brief message about your thoughts on the intersection of science and faith and get the dialogue started with your peers.
+Staff will be available to help facilitate conversation.

 Workshop for Scientists: Science communication and engagement with religious publics